wmandai/workice-docs/docs/source/migration.rst

 ..
 Note:: Workice will send an email to you when import data has been completed successfully

-If your data does not show correctly after importing, run the command below;
+If your data does not show correctly after importing, run the command below or click on the command button in **Settings > Info > Commands button > app:balances** button;

 .. code-block:: shell